rmolinamir/algorithms-and-data-structures/02. Big O Notation/README.md

 - More readable?
 - Brevity?

 All of these are valid concerns, it depends on the situation.
 Most people would agree the first too are often more important than something like readability and brevity.
-Unfortunately, the first too can often come at the expense of readability.
+Unfortunately, the first two often come at the expense of readability.

 ## Add up to `n` functions comparison

 Let's calculate the result of adding up every value of a number `n`, including `n`.
-Here are two ways of doing this:
+Here are just two ways of doing this:

 - By using a loop: